Acciari scores with 5.6 seconds left, Panthers beat Wild 5-4

-Despite his stick being held by Ryan Suter, Acciari was able to tip in a shot from the point by Mark Pysyk that was first tipped by Aaron Ekblad.
+Acciari was able to tip a shot from the point by Mark Pysyk that was first tipped by Aaron Ekblad.
 A video review upheld the goal.

-”That’s what you call a break, very opportunistic break,” Panthers coach Joel Quenneville said.

-”Yeah, it was pretty crazy,” added Keith Yandle, who had a goal and three assists for Florida. ”Mark Pysyk, the hybrid does it all.
-Defense, forward – great shot by him.
-I think it was double tipped.
-Game-winning goal in a building that has been tough for us to win in.”

 It was Florida’s first regulation victory in Minnesota.
 Since a 2001 scoreless tie during the Wild’s inaugural season, Minnesota was 10-0-1 at home against Florida, including seven wins in a row.

-Aleksander Barkov added a goal and an assist for the Panthers.
+Keith Yandle had a goal and three assists, and Aleksander Barkov added a goal and an assist for Florida.
 Evgenii Dadonov and Vincent Trocheck also scored.
 Sergei Bobrovsky made 29 saves in his second consecutive start after missing two games with an upper-body injury.

-Florida has won six of seven and 12 of 16 to move into third place in the Atlantic Division.

-”Huge win, especially with the break coming up there, in the tight race we’re running,” Trocheck said.

-Luke Kunin had two goals, including one short-handed, Zach Parise scored on the power play and Jared Spurgeon added a goal and an assist for Minnesota, last in the Central Division and seven points out of a playoff spot.
-Alex Stalock stopped 20 shots and Joel Eriksson Ek and Suter each had two assists.
+Luke Kunin had two goals, Zach Parise scored on the power play and Jared Spurgeon added a goal and an assist for Minnesota.
+Alex Stalock stopped 20 shots.

-”Pretty disheartening,” Parise said. ”From getting ourselves back into the driver’s seat and feeling like a few more shifts and we had to close it out to not getting a point out of it, that’s a tough one right now where we are.
-That’s a tough one to take.”
+Trochek beat Stalock between the pads with 4:08 to go, tying the game at 4.

 Kunin’s second goal of the game – a snap shot from the slot off the glove of Bobrovsky – gave Minnesota a 4-3 lead 7:06 into the third.